LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.61.2
+*Released*: 4 August 2021
+* AssayImportPanels.tsx conversion to QueryModel for batch and run properties

 ### version 2.61.1
 *Released*: 3 August 2021
 * Add after-creation callback property to PicklistCreationMenuItem